BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 However, when it comes to managing content and layout, there is definitely room for improvement.

-This is mainly because despite the welcome addition of a page builder, it’s not as easy to change the layout of a BigCommerce page as it should be — some elements are hard to remove or hide, and as mentioned above, the range of fonts you can use with free themes is extremely limited.
+This is mainly because despite the welcome addition of a page builder, it’s not as easy to change the layout of a BigCommerce page as it should be — some elements are hard to remove or hide, and as I mentioned earlier, the range of fonts you can use with free themes is extremely limited.

-And, while the page builder is a potentially useful new development, there is scope to implement it slightly better.
+And, while the page builder is a potentially useful new development, there is scope to implement it a bit better.
 You can only access the page builder if you go to the theme customizer — if you navigate to the web page you want to edit in the BigCommerce back end, you arrive at a rather old-fashioned WYSIWYG (what-you-see-is-what-you-get) editor.
 This is confusing.

 Product management in BigCommerce